Lesley's button collection - Backmarks gallery

 C & J Weldon London (not in a gallery, yet...)

 This button is included because there was a business relationship and a friendship between Hammond Turner and Weldon in the mid-1800s: Charles Weldon was an administrator of William Hammond Turner's will.
+There is another Weldon backmark below.

 Image 7